microsoft/onnxruntime/docs/performance/model-optimizations/quantization.md

 - [Gather](https://github.com/onnx/onnx/blob/main/docs/Operators.md#Gather):
   - The node is quantized only if the input `data` is constant.
   - support QOperator
   - Gather is replaced by a [GatherBlockQuantized](https://github.com/microsoft/onnxruntime/blob/main/docs/ContribOperators.md#commicrosoftgatherblockquantized) node.
 Input `data` is blockwise quantized and saved in the new node.
+Only support RTN algorithm.

 Since Int4/UInt4 types are introduced in [onnx opset 21](https://github.com/onnx/onnx/releases/tag/v1.16.0), if the model's onnx domain version is < 21, it is force upgraded to opset 21.
 Please make sure the operators in the model are compatible with onnx opset 21.